 |OnePlus Bullets Wireless||-42||n/a||-23||-39||-55||-63||-72|

 Not only that, but there are far more niche options in the wireless earbud market.
 We’ve seen plenty of noise cancelling, workout, and general-purpose products come our way.
-Sure, not every product is groundbreaking, but it tends to offer a stable connection and better battery life than something of the true wireless variety.
+True wireless varieties are creeping up on the standard wireless market share, though.
+Sure, not every product is groundbreaking, but it tends to offer a stable connection and better battery life than something of the true wireless category.

 Who should buy true wireless earbuds and who should buy wireless earbuds?

-If you're on a budget and need the most out of your nickels and dimes, wireless earbuds still trump true wireless ones.
+If you need the most out of your nickels and dimes, wireless earbuds still trump true wireless ones.

-On the other hand, those who don’t mind the less futuristic aesthetic of wireless earbuds and feel battery life and sound quality shouldn’t preclude convenience should invest in wireless earbuds and headphones.
+Conversely, those who don’t mind the pedestrian aesthetic of wireless earbuds will greatly benefit from better battery life (on average) and more reliable connection quality.
 Perhaps you won’t look like a chic background character in Bladerunner 2049, but at least you won’t have to worry about sputtering connectivity issues.

-While 2019 could be the year truly wireless earbuds outperform their similarly priced wireless competitors, that’s not the case quite yet.
+While 2020 may very well be the year true wireless earbuds outperform their similarly priced wireless competitors, that’s not the case quite yet.
+Yes, the totally wireless Jabra Elite Active 65t has decreased in price with the release of the Elite Active 75t, but it’s still significantly more expensive than the Jabra Elite Active 45e.
 If you’re just looking for a pair of earbuds to tide you over for daily use and aren’t too concerned with much else, you’re best off investing in an old, but a reliable pair of wireless earbuds.